T4nT4n/sprint_4_project/README.md

-This is the read me file.
+This is a web application that displays basic results of EDA of the Vehicles Dataframe.